 If you have lost or are on the verge of losing a tooth, ask the team at The Buffalo Dental Group about dental implants.
-For this restorative dentistry solution, a tiny, titanium screw is placed into the socket of the absent tooth.
+For this restorative dentistry solution, a tiny titanium screw is placed into the socket of an absent tooth.
 Eventually, the dental implant will combine with the bone and gum tissue in the area to create a stable, artificial tooth root.
-This tool is utilized to anchor a realistic-looking dental crown.
-After the entire restorative dentistry procedure is completed, you'll have a seemingly intact row of teeth.
+This is then utilized to anchor a realistic-looking dental crown.
+After the entire procedure is completed, you'll have a seemingly intact row of teeth.

 A dental implant is a small, titanium screw that is used to anchor a ceramic crown in place.
-The Buffalo Dental Group can examine your bone density in the jaws to determine whether or not you'd be a viable candidate for the procedure.
+The Buffalo Dental Group can examine your jaw’s bone density to determine whether you'd be a viable candidate for the procedure.
 A strong jaw is needed for successful dental implantation.
 Don't worry - your Buffalo Dental Group team has your best interests in mind during every step in this procedure.
-Once it has been determined that you qualify for dental implants, we will plan for the next stage in the process.
+Once it has been determined that you qualify for this treatment, we will plan for the next stage in the process.

 After your dental implant has been placed and fused sufficiently with the bone and gum tissue, you should be ready for your custom-made restoration!
 This is the final part of your dental implant procedure.
 The Buffalo Dental Group will attach a permanent crown to your implant, creating the look of an actual tooth.
 You'll soon be able to eat like normal and smile with confidence once more.

 Fortunately, dental implants can actually be used to replace any number of missing teeth, from just one all the way to an entire arch.
 Our team will recommend one of the following restorative options based on your particular needs:

 Unlike with a traditional bridge, where the teeth surrounding the missing one have to be filed down to hold the prosthetic, a single implant root and crown can be fitted into the smile without disturbing any of the remaining dental structure.